rowanmcallister/bc/README.md

 bash CarlaUE4.sh -fps 20
 ```

-Then choose the CARLA town you wish to use, and execute:
+Then, in antoher terminal, choose the CARLA town you wish to use, and execute.
+Here's an example:
 ```
 conda activate carla98
 ./PythonAPI/util/config.py --map Town07 --delta-seconds 0.05